Caribbean Airlines Flight 523

 Caribbean Airlines Flight 523 was a passenger flight that overran the runway at Cheddi Jagan International Airport, Georgetown, Guyana, on 30 July 2011.
 Out of the 163 occupants onboard, no one was killed, but seven people were injured.
-The aircraft involved, a Boeing 737-8BK, was operating Caribbean Airlines' scheduled international service from John F. Kennedy Airport, New York, to Georgetown, Guyana.
+The aircraft involved, a Boeing 737-800, was operating Caribbean Airlines' scheduled international service from John F. Kennedy Airport, New York, to Georgetown, Guyana.

 Background

 Aircraft

 The aircraft involved was a Boeing 737-8BK, MSN 29635, registered as 9Y-PBM, that was built by Boeing Commercial Airplanes in 2007.
 It logged about 14861 airframe hours and was equipped with two CFM56-7B26/3 engines.

 Crew

-There were two pilots in the flight deck: